Viir/bots/guide/botengine-guides-overview.md

 + [Walkthrough, Programming]: How to add a setting to a botengine app: [https://youtu.be/A-tbRE9S2ss](https://youtu.be/A-tbRE9S2ss)

-## Examples
+## App Examples

 Wondering what outcome you can expect from following the guides?
-Below is a list of example bots developed using the same approach.
+Below is a list of example apps.
 You can test them for free:

 + [EVE Online mining bot](https://github.com/Viir/bots/blob/master/guide/eve-online/how-to-automate-mining-asteroids-in-eve-online.md)